ionous/tell/note/README.md

 +------------------+
 ```

 Comment Block Generation
 ------------------------

 Each comment block is a single string of text generated in the following manner:

 * Individual comments are stored in the order encountered.
 Hash marks are kept as part of the string, as is all whitespace.
-The former makes it easier to split individual comments out of their comment blocks; the latter is necessary to support commenting out heredoc raw strings.
+Keeping the hash makes it easier to split individual comments out of their comment blocks; preserving whitespace is necessary to support commenting out heredoc raw strings.

 * A carriage return (`\r`) replaces each key (or dash) and value within a comment block.

+* Prefix and suffix comments starting on the same line as a key, dash, or value are called "inline comments"; those prefix and suffix comments on lines below a key, dash, or value are called "trailing comments."
+Inline comments are recorded in the comment block directly after the related carriage return; trailing comments are are separated from the carriage return with a line feed.

-* Line breaks between comments use line feed (`\n`), all nested indentation gets normalized to a horizontal tab (`\t`).
+* Line breaks between comments use line feed (`\n`).

-* Inline trailing comments start directly after the value's carriage return.
-Any continuing comment lines are treated as nested comments.
-A trailing block comment follows the carriage return with a line feed and nests all comments.

 * The end of each term in a collection is indicated with a form feed (`\f`).

 * Fully blank lines are ignored.

-* The resulting block can be trimmed of control characters.
+* The resulting block can be trimmed of control characters ( line feeds, form feeds, and carriage returns. )

 A program that wants to read ( or maintain ) comments can split or count by form feed to find the comments of particular entries.

-The pattern for a single scalar value in a collection looks like this:
+The pattern for a scalar value in a collection looks like this:

 ```
-# header ( \n \t # nested header; exclusive with sub headers )
+# header comments
-\n # sub headers
+\n # additional header comments
-\r # key comments follow the key ( or dash ) ( \n \t # nested comment... )
+\r # prefix comments ( those preceding a value ) follow after a key or dash
+\n # additional prefix comments ( the first comment was "inline", this is "trailing" )
-\r # inline trailing comments directly follow the value ( \n \t # nested trailing... ) ( \n \t # alternatively, trailing block comments start nesting directly after the carriage )
+\r # suffix comments follow the value
+\n # additional suffix comments ( the first comment was "inline", this is "trailing" )
 \f
+# footer comments
+\n # ( if there were an additional collection terms; the footer would be considered a header. )
 ```